Last updated January 9th 2019

 Personal Information the App Collects

-When you install the App, we are automatically able to access three types of information from your Shopify account:
+When you install the App, we are automatically able to access three types of information from your Shopify or WooCommerce account:

 - Read_products (for collecting your product catalog)